rand-projects/fisb-decode/docs/source/document.rst

 I highly suggest you look at the previous section and do a backup of the config files.
 The configuration for testing is only really used for testing, so once you make all the changes, you probably want to make a backup of the testing configuration.
-You will be switching back and forth occasionally between a normal config and a test config, so having backups of both sets is a good idea.
+You might be switching back and forth occasionally between a normal config and a test config, so having backups of both sets is a good idea.

 What follows are changes to the config files for testing (referenced